From Language Models over Tokens to Language Models over Characters: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Andreas Opedal, Alex Lew, Jacob Hoover Vigly, Luca Malagutti, Manuel de Prada Corral, and V{\'e}steinn Sn{\ae}bjarnarson for their helpful feedback and discussions.
+The authors would like to thank Andreas Opedal, Alex Lew, Ben Lipkin, Jacob Hoover Vigly, Luca Malagutti, Manuel de Prada Corral, V{\'e}steinn Sn{\ae}bjarnarson, Samuel Kiegeland, and Yahya Emara for their helpful feedback and discussions.
 JT would like to thank Rycolab for its hospitality during a recent visit.
 The authors JLG and JT would like to thank Institut des Hautes \'Etudes Scientifiques (IHES) for their hospitality while revising this paper.
 MG was supported by an ETH Z\"{u}rich Postdoctoral Fellowship.
 This research was enabled in part by compute resources provided by Mila (mila.quebec).